The Brain Deck Blog

 Time boxing gives every task a fixed deadline, harnessing Parkinson's Law to help you work faster, avoid perfectionism, and reclaim your schedule.

-How to Stop Being Lazy: Why Willpower Isn't the Answer
+How to Stop Being Lazy: Why Willpower Fails (2026)

 Laziness is almost never a character flaw.
 Learn what's really behind your lack of motivation and how to build systems that make action effortless.